-When a new pupil joins our school community and has a medical condition and/or mental health need, are the following steps will take place in collaboration with the pupil, parents Inclusion Manager or other relevant members of staff to put a health care plan into place.
+When a new pupil joins our school community and has a medical condition and/or mental health need, the following steps will take place in collaboration with the pupil, parents Inclusion Manager and they will put a health care plan into place.
 If needs are more complex a Specialist Nurse should be brought into school to assist with this.